31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Takinoo Shrine

-Takinoo Shrine, located approximately 1 km west of the Nikko Futarasan Shrine, is a branch shrine of the Nikko Futarasan Shrine, known as the god of childbirth and safe delivery.
-Behind the main shrine stands “Sanbonsugi”, a huge cedar tree, creating a sacred atmosphere.
+Takinoo Shrine, located approximately 1 km west of Nikko Futarasan Shrine, is a branch shrine known as the god of childbirth and safe delivery.
+Behind the main shrine stands "Sanbonsugi", a huge cedar tree that creates a quiet, sacred atmosphere.

-The Torii ritual (Torii gate for testing one’s luck) at Takinoo Shrine is said to bring good luck if a stone is thrown three times through the small hole in the gate and even one stone passes through the hole.
-Other popular spots for good luck include the “Enmusubi no Sasa”, which is said to bring people together if they make a wish on banboo grass, and the “Kodane-ishi Stone”, which is believed to be blessed with the birth of a child and ensure safe delivery.
+The Torii ritual at Takinoo Shrine is said to bring good luck if a stone is thrown three times through the small hole in the gate and even one stone passes through.
+Other popular spots include the "Enmusubi no Sasa", where you make a wish on bamboo grass for a good match, and the "Kodane-ishi Stone", believed to be blessed with safe childbirth.

 Chuzenji Temple